Continuing Education Credits

 You can purchase continuing education credits to accompany registration with applicable events.

-Continuing education credits provided by Commonwealth Educational Seminars (CES).
+Continuing Education Credit is provided by Commonwealth Educational Seminars for the following professions:

 LICENSED PROFESSIONAL COUNSELORS

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Professional Counselors/Licensed Mental Health Counselors.
 Please visit CES CE CREDIT to see all states that are covered for LPCs/LMHCs.
 CES maintains responsibility for this program and its content.

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Social Workers.
 Please visit CES CE CREDIT to see all states that are covered for Social Workers.
 CES maintains responsibility for this program and its content.

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Marriage & Family Therapists.
 Please visit CES CE CREDIT to see all states that are covered for LMFTs.
 CES maintains responsibility for this program and its content.